 Many people do not believe it but the breed of your dog plays a vital role in deciding how many years your dog would keep you company.
 Talking about genes, purebred dogs are found to be more prone to genetic mutations and health problems.
 Since the breeding is very selective and it is done with less variation.

-Comparatively, mixed breeds or mutts tend to live longer than their purebred counterparts.
+Comparatively, healthiest dog breeds, mixed breeds or mutts tend to live longer than their purebred counterparts.
 It is mainly because these combined canines have stronger immune systems.
 They face fewer health issues and on average, they live 1.2 years longer than the purebred dog breeds.